rails/kredis/README.md

 ### Configure how the redis client is created

-You can configure how the redis client is created by setting `config.connector` in your `application.rb`:
+You can configure how the redis client is created by setting `config.kredis.connector` in your `application.rb`:

 ```ruby
 config.kredis.connector = ->(config) { SomeRedisProxy.new(config) }